Gun owners and Ruger enthusiasts, we’ve found the best barrels for your 10/22 rifle. Keep reading to find out more.

 - Essentially makes your 10/22 an SBR, but without requiring ATF paperwork

-- Matte Black Finish is not the nicest
+- Matte black finish is not aesthetically appealing

 Volquartsen Ruger 10/22 Barrel

-That’s because the Volquartsen is built with a taper honed, match chamber and bore to create the best possible accuracy out of your 10/22.
-Furthermore, this barrel is built out of a space ace carbon fiber steel, which makes it one of the most rigid barrels for the 10/22 that is currently available.
-The top of the barrel has been threaded for use with a cantilever scope mount, instead of mounting a scope for the 10/22 to the top of the receiver.
+That’s because the Volquartsen built this barrel with a taper honed, match chamber and bore to create the best possible accuracy out of your 10/22.
+In addition, this barrel is made of space ace carbon fiber steel, which is the most robust barrel for the 10/22 presently on the market.
+Instead of attaching a 10/22 scope to the top of the receiver, the top of the barrel has threads for use with a cantilever scope mount.

 Currently, there are two versions of the Volquartsen available for sale, one that measures sixteen inches (the standard length) and another, much more expensive version that measures eighteen and a half inches.

 The Volquartsen is one of the highest quality aftermarket Ruger 10/22 barrels in existence.
 There are few, if any, barrels on the market that will improve the accuracy of your 10/22 as much as this one.

 - Made of durable and lightweight carbon fiber steel build

 - Threaded for cantilever scope mount